agude/agude.github.io/_books/for_we_are_many.md

 {% capture series %}<span class="book-series">{{ page.series }}</span>{% endcapture %}
 {% capture bob1 %}{% include series_link.html series="We Are Legion (We Are Bob)" %}{% endcapture %}
 {% capture bob3 %}{% include series_link.html series="All These Worlds" %}{% endcapture %}
+{% capture algernon %}{% include series_link.html series="Flowers for Algernon" %}{% endcapture %}
 {% capture pandora %}{% include series_link.html series="Pandora's Star" %}{% endcapture %}

 {{ this_book }} picks up right where {{ bob1 }} leaves off.

+One thing that annoys me when reading a book is if after 50 pages I can tell you how the entire arc of the story is going to go.
+Reading these books feels like slogging through words, and it is one of the things I didn't like about
+{{ algernon }}, for example.
+The {{ series }} books _should_ have the same
+problem---each storyline is only 15 pages and generally pretty cliche---but because there are so many of them I don't really notice; the pace keeps it from being a slog.

 In {{ this_book }} the Bobs make backups of themselves, but they realize that these backups aren't them, just an entity with the same memories.
 This is